-The green school driveway gates on Campbell Street (Olympic Highway) are closed (not locked) at 9 am each morning and re-opened at 3:10 pm each afternoon.
-Entry during the school day can only be made through this gate which leads straight towards the back of the administration block.
+The green school driveway gates on Campbell Street (Olympic Highway) are closed at 9 am each morning and re-opened at 3:10 pm each afternoon.
+Entry during the school day can be made through the white gates on Campbell Street and Carrington Park which leads straight towards Administration block.